 - Emory has ranked at or near the top of institutions for students with NIH predoctoral fellowships.

 - Beautiful campus located 6 miles east of downtown Atlanta.

 Students can choose to work with around 350 faculty members who may be affiliated with:

 Interdisciplinary Programs Training You for Success

 Modern biological research is interdisciplinary.
 This type of research is central to the Graduate Division.
 The O. Wayne Rollins Research Center, Whitehead Biomedical Research Building, and the Rollins School of Public Health are all adjacent to one another and house faculty from multiple departments, including Biochemistry, Biology, Cell Biology, Human Genetics, Microbiology and Immunology, Pathology and Laboratory Medicine, Pharmacology, and Physiology.
 Division faculty are also drawn from the departments of Anthropology, Chemistry, Medicine, Neurology, Pediatrics, Psychiatry, Psychology, and Surgery.

 The resources and faculty available to our graduate students provide them with the necessary training to excel.
-The Division has over 400 students in various stages of graduate training and last year they were primary or co-authors on more than 200 research papers or abstracts.
-The training our students receive prepares them for jobs in many different career areas, including faculty and postdoctoral positions at top research universities, prestigious institutions such as the U.S. Centers for Disease Control and Prevention and the National Institutes of Health, and positions in government and the pharmaceutical industry.
+The Division has around 400 students in various stages of graduate training and they are typically primary or co-authors on more than 200 research papers or abstracts.
+The training our students receive prepares them for jobs in many different career areas, including faculty and postdoctoral positions at top research universities, prestigious institutions, such as the U.S. Centers for Disease Control and Prevention and the National Institutes of Health, and positions in government and the pharmaceutical industry.